denten-books/plain-text/5-chapter.md

 neglected" [@petroski_book_1999, 71].

 The arrangement of books on a bookshelf, or of documents in a filing cabinet, brings with it a set of physical affordances.
-We make take some of these for granted, but they are not obvious in the least.
-The book spine and the shelf work together to facilitate search, discovery, and organization.
+We may take some of these for granted, but they are not obvious in the least.
+For example, note how the book spine and the shelf work together to facilitate search, discovery, and organization within the collection (answering to the "efficiency" part of the suggested definition).
 Turn the books with their spine towards the wall and the personal library looses much of its meaning.
 The bookshelf gives unity to the archive.
-It places objects "of a kind" next to each other, amenable to the same material interface.
-Incidentally, the book and the library themselves can be thought of as data structures of sorts.
-Beyond their physical properties, they are also a way of arranging things.
+It places objects "of a kind" next to each other, amenable to the same material interface (answering to the "conceptual unity" part of the data structure definition).
+Incidentally, the book and the library in themselves are both objects and data structures.
+Beyond their physical properties, they provide for a way of arranging things.
 The library contains bookshelves, bookshelves books, books pages, pages words, and so on.
 Each of these structures comes with its own set of material affordances and interfaces.
 The word, the page, the book, the shelf, and the library work together to facilitate a variety of specific reading-related activities, while excluding others.
 These structures develop concomitantly.
 The contemporary book anticipates both the shelf and the library, for example.
 Note how the book falls flat, unless it is unusually thick, when alone on the bookshelf.
 Even several books, when placed together, stand ill at ease when not wedged within the fullness of the collection.[^ln5-sumo]

 Together, these material affordances create the infrastructure of reading.
+Furnisshing and data structures.
+Interface.
+Conceptions of the human.

 The file folder.
 Directory structure.
 Also a data structure.